 If you are shipping food and beverage products, it is important to choose the right type of truck for your shipment.
 Consider the size and weight of your products, the distance you need to ship them, and the time frame in which they need to be delivered when selecting the best type of truck for your needs.

 What are the Most Time-Sensitive Types of Food?

-Fresh foods, such as fruits, vegetables, dairy and meat products are the most time-sensitive types of foods that are regularly shipped across the country.
-These food products often have a short shelf life, are easily damaged during transport, and need to be transported at specific temperatures.
+Fresh foods, such as fruits, vegetables, dairy, and meat products are the most time-sensitive types of foods that are regularly shipped across the country.
+These food-grade products often have a short shelf life, are easily damaged during transport, and need to be transported at specific temperatures.

 Shipping frozen foods also requires the use of complicated food logistics services.
 Frozen foods must travel in a frozen freight truck.
 The truck’s internal temperature must be lowered to 20 degrees before loading and must maintain a temperature below 10 degrees consistently on the road.

 This prevents any of the food products from having an internal temperature above 10 degrees.
 If a frozen product’s internal temperature is above 10 degrees when it arrives at a vendor marketplace, the grocer may not accept it.

 FreightRun Offers Minimum Transit Time for Food Delivery